mykelalvis/FT/Traveller/WORKING/Book 1.md

 suit skill.
 In such cases, the referee may indicate that all individuals not otherwise skilled have vacc suit-0.
 A level of 0 for a skill indicates that the individual can undertake ordinary activities, but is not experienced enough to try dangerous activities or fancy actions.
-Level-0 indicates an orientation to the skill by an ex- perienced person; it should not be taken as a stepping stone to level-1.
-Skills appro- priate for level-0 are: airlraft, ATV, forward observer, steward, vacc suit, and weapons.
+Level-0 indicates an orientation to the skill by an ex-perienced person; it should not be taken as a stepping stone to level-1.
+Skills appro-priate for level-0 are: airlraft, ATV, forward observer, steward, vacc suit, and weapons.

 ##### Other Benefits